-In the January 16 workshop, during which I presented initial comments, I shared a plot of dry quarter and wet quarter rainfall depth for Orland, from 1892 to 2023 (Figure 16).
+In the January 16 workshop, during which I presented initial comments, I shared a plot of dry quarter and wet quarter rainfall depth for Orlando, from 1892 to 2023 (Figure 17).
 Strictly, these plots are not a rigorous examination of non-stationarity in meteorological forcing.
 However, visual inspection of these plots suggests that the historical variation in rainfall during the wet quarter appears to be stationary; and the historical variation in rainfall during the dry quarter also appears to be stationary.
+Also noteworthy, perhaps, although a positive trend may be apparent in the wet quarter from about 1975 to 2024, a positive trend is not present in the wet quarter over the full period of record, from about 1890 to 2024.

-Figure 16.
+Figure 17.
 Rainfall depth during the (A) dry quarter of each year, in January, February, and March; and (B) wet quarter of each year, in July, August, and September, from 1892 to 2023.
 Rainfall depth from the Florida Climate Center (2023).

-Regardless of SJRWMD's use of adaptive management and regardless of downscaling challenges associated with use of global-climate models at a regional scale, SJRWMD may wish to scientifically determine whether Lake Prevatt meteorological forcing statistically stationary or statistically non-stationary.
-SJRWMD may wish to use a more rigorous examination than simply plotting measurements, as I have done in Figure 16.
+Regardless of SJRWMD's use of adaptive management and regardless of downscaling challenges associated with use of global-climate models at a regional scale, SJRWMD may wish to scientifically determine whether Lake Prevatt meteorological forcing is statistically stationary or statistically non-stationary.
+SJRWMD may wish to use a more rigorous examination than simply plotting measurements, as I have done in Figure 17.